Potassium spatial buffering

 Potassium spatial buffering is a mechanism for the regulation of extracellular potassium concentration by astrocytes.
-Other mechanisms for astrocytic potassium clearance are carrier-operated or channel-operated potassium chloride uptake.

-The repolarization of neurons tends to raise potassium concentration in the extracellular fluid.
-If a significant rise occurs, it will interfere with neuronal signaling by depolarizing neurons.
-Astrocytes have large numbers of potassium ion channels facilitating the removal of potassium ions from the extracellular fluid.
-They are taken up at one region of the astrocyte and then distributed throughout the cytoplasm of the cell, and further to its neighbors via gap junctions.
-This keeps extracellular potassium at levels that prevent interference with the normal propagation of an action potential.
+Other mechanisms for astrocytic potassium clearance are carrier-operated, or channel-operated potassium-chloride uptake.
+The repolarization of neurons tends to increase potassium concentration in the extracellular matrix.
+If a significant rise occurs, it will reduce the concentration gradient across the neuronal membrane, resulting in depolarization.
+This resulting depolarization will lead to increased excitability or spontaneous firing.
+Astrocytes have large numbers of potassium ion channels facilitating the removal of potassium ions from the extracellular matrix.
+They are taken up at one region of the astrocyte and then distributed throughout the cytoplasm of the cell, and to other cells via astrocytic gap junctions.
+This keeps the level of extracellular potassium contents around a constant value to prevent interference with the normal propagation of an action potential throughout neural transmission.

-Potassium spatial buffering
+Potassium Spatial Buffering

 Glial cells, once believed to have a passive role in CNS, are active regulators of numerous functions in the brain, including clearance of the neurotransmitter from the synapses, guidance during neuronal migration, control of neuronal synaptic transmission, and maintaining an ideal ionic environment for active communications between neurons in central nervous system.